bcgov/ols-router/router-developer-guide.md

 ## API Key
 Use of the BC Route Planner REST API is currently restricted to government.
 If you are working on a government application that needs routing, please visit [here](https://github.com/bcgov/gwa/wiki/Developer-Guide#developer-api-keys) to find out how to get an API key.

-Every route planner request needs an apikey header that contains your api key as follows:
+Every route planner request needs an apiKey header that contains your api key as follows:
 ```
 apiKey: <myapikey>
 ```